DataDog/documentation/content/en/getting_started/synthetics/api_test.md

     - Specify the URL you want to query.
     - Select **Advanced Options** to add custom request headers, authentication credentials, body content, or cookies.
     - Click **Test URL**.
     - Optionally, add new assertions, define execution parameters, and extract variables from the response content.
+When you extract a variable from the response content, remember to re-inject the variable in subsequent steps.
     - Click **Save Step**.

 6. Click **Add Another Step** to add another step.
 By default, you can create up to ten steps.